hortonworks-spark/shc/README.md

     df.write.options(Map("schema1"->schema, HBaseTableCatalog.tableCatalog->catalog)).format("org.apache.spark.sql.execution.datasources.hbase").save()

 Above illustrates our next step, which includes composite key support, complex data types, support of customerized sedes and avro.
+Note that although all the major pieces are included in the current code base, but it may not be functioning now.